lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Finally, genomics has enabled molecular biologists to begin to unravel the regulatory networks that govern a crops growth.

 Despite this acceleration, breeding via crossing offspring is still slow and even detrimental to a crops gene pool.
-Repeated selection of certain traits has deluted out genetic variation in crops.
+Repeated selection of certain traits has diluted out genetic variation in crops.
-Consequently, it has become harder to reintroduce traits like pest and disease resistance.
+The reduced gene pool has led to tastier crops and bigger yields, but also made crops vulnerable to biotic and abiotic stresses.
+Reintroducing these traits of wild, non-domesticated strains via traditional crossing is challenging and slow.

 However, with bioinformatic insights and modern molecular breeding, a solution is at hand.
 As a response to the genetic variation problem, researchers identified several key genes that needed disabling for the domestication of tomato.
-They took a wild tomato variety and disabled these genes with gene-editing techniques.
+They took a wild tomato variety and disabled these genes with gene-editing techniques [@Li2018b].
-The result was an edible tomato, not quite up to comercial standarts, but edible non-the-less.
+The result was an edible tomato, not quite up to commercial standards, but edible non-the-less.
-Millenia of selection and crossing, was reproduced in the lab in a matter of months.
+Millennia of selection and crossing, was reproduced in the lab in a matter of months.
 Additionally, this allows for keeping more genetic variability in the novel tomato variety its gene pool.

 When researching novel crops, we should be inspired by this story.
+A process similar to that of tomato was achieved in a orphan crop ground cherry; a species relatively close to tomato [@Lemmon2018a].
+With knowledge of domestication gene targets in tomato, the orphaned crop its  undesirable characteristics were gene edited.
+The process resulted in a higher yielding crop, without loss of the genetic diversity and stress resilience of the wild crop.

 It must be noted that _Azolla_ researchers lack a genome assembly and genomic understanding of the quality of tomato.
 More importantly we lack gene editing tools that are essential in the tomato example.
-But this example demonstrates that with the right genomic insight, and a robust gene editing protocol, domestication of novel crops is around the corner.
+But these examples demonstrate that with the right genomic insight, and a robust gene editing protocol, domestication of novel crops is around the corner.
-With gene editing and knowledge of the metabolic pathways that inhibit _Azolla_ digestibility, future researchers may be able to increase it palpability.
+Future researchers might be able to work on _Azolla_'s lesser-than-optimal traits with gene editing backed with by genomics [@Schluepmann2022].
+They could try to increase it palpability, reduce its invasiveness, and increase its pest resistance for example.
-Control of the reproductive cycle of a plant is essential for its domestication.
+Control of the reproductive cycle of a plant is essential for its domestication (See chapter \ref(it_takes_two)).
 With genomic knowledge, the pathways involved in reproduction may be better understood and possibly manipulated.

 Before any reader is disappointed, this thesis is not describing editing of either the fern or the symbionts.
 My colleagues have tried, and made small steps forward, but did not achieve robust genetic editing.
 These advanced techniques need a genomic basis to be achieved.
-That basis, the genomics of the _Azolla_ symbiosis, is what is established in this thesis.
+That basis, the genomics of the _Azolla_ symbiosis, is what I work on in this thesis.
 When I joined the _Azolla_ lab in my Masters, I extracted and transported the DNA that would later be sequenced and assembled into the first _Azolla filiculoides_ genome by [@Li2017].
 The _Azolla filiculoides_ genome was the first fern ever to have its genome sequenced.
 In this thesis we use that genome for gaining insight in the workings of _Azolla_.